 - Understanding SQL terminology and syntax

-- Creating new tables and records
+- Creating new tables

 - Inserting and updating data

 - Writing basic SQL queries

 - Using aggregate functions and transactions

 Skill Level Beginner

 - [Bill] Hi, I'm Bill Weinman, and welcome to SQL Essential Training.
 The goal of this course is to provide you with the basic knowledge that you need to use SQL effectively in any database environment.
 We'll start with the basics, how databases are organized, and, in particular, how relational databases work.
 I'll explain how to use the select statement and how to create, update, and delete data from your tables.
 I'll show you the details of SQL syntax, how to effectively format your code, and how the basic structure of SQL works.